-Controller/Treasurer.
+Controller/Treasurer and was appointed as Controller/Treasurer in March 2016.
 Prior to joining the District, Ms. Poblete worked in banking as an operations manager and a private banker.
 Ms. Poblete holds a Bachelor degree in Business Administration from the University of the Philippines.